-Main picture: House in which the Carpenter family lived circa 1880s at 95 Pearson Street
+Main picture: The house in which the Carpenter family lived circa 1880s at 95 Pearson Street

-Francis was born in Malta on 22nd August 1824.
-He married Eliza Ann nee Meyer on 5th Nov 1853.
+Francis was born in Malta on 22nd August 1824 and married Eliza Ann nee Meyer on 5th Nov 1853.
 Apparently, they lived in Port Elizabeth during the period 1852 to 1894.
-For 42 years, Francis was secretary of the Guardian Assurance & Trust Co and for 25 years he was a churchwarden at St Mary’s.
-According to Francis’ Death Notice, the couple seven children.
+For 42 years, Francis was secretary of the Guardian Assurance & Trust Co in Main Street and for many years he was a churchwarden at St Mary’s.
+According to Francis’ Death Notice, the couple had seven children.

 From the Eastern Province Herald, 11th January 1883